-This grilled chicken salad can be prepared quickly and adapted to your tastes.
+This grilled chicken salad with strawberries can be prepared quickly and adapted to your own taste.
 You can use fresh strawberries, or frozen.
-Just don’t skimp on the add-in’s.
+Just don’t skimp on the add-in’s!

 This is a sponsored post for TruGreen.
 All opinions are my own.
 Thanks to all the companies, and readers, who help support Kiss My Smoke.